 - If you're on MacOS X and the file dialog for step 4 does not show up, try using the Mac version of the plugin.

 This plugin now comes with translations of the dialogs into German, French (thanks to lasconic), Spanish (thanks to jorgk3) and Italian (thanks to Shoichi), for all other language settings in MuseScore, it remains English.
 More translations are welcome, just contact the current maintainer (see below) for getting them included.

 The idea for this plugin stems from a question in the forum.
 See also this discussion about the 2.0 version.
-It orginally got developed by Marc Sabatella, then got improved with a GUI and also ported to MuseScore 2.x by Jojo-Schmitz with help by jorgk3.
+It orginally got developed by Marc Sabatella, then got improved with a GUI and also ported to MuseScore 2.x by Jojo-Schmitz with help by jorgk3 and heuchi and ported to 3.x with a hint from dmitrio95.
 It is currently maintained by Jojo-Schmitz.